 Pinterest Hidden Image

-They're buttery and oaty with warming spice from the cinnamon and sweet juicy raisins.
-Every bite is so satisfying yet will have you wanting more!
+With chewy centers and crispy edges, they're buttery and oaty with a hint of cinnamon and sweet juicy raisins.
+Every bite is so satisfying yet it will have you wanting more!

 Jump to:

-Here's everything you need to make this easy vegan oatmeal raisin cookie recipe from scratch:
+Here's everything you need to make this easy vegan oatmeal cookie recipe from scratch:

 ingredients to make vegan oatmeal raisin cookies measured out in bowls.Pin